mouseless/baked/unreleased.md

     now it renders all contents
 - `DefaultLayout` overflow was not hidden causing unintended scrolls, fixed
 - `DataTable` now has
-  - `virtualScroll` property for increasing performance when handling large amount of data
+  - `virtualScrollerOptions` property for increasing performance when handling large amount of data
-  - `scrollable` toggle which can be configured seperate from `scrollHeight`
+  - `scrollable` toggle which can be configured separate from `scrollHeight`